raimannma/ConvNet4J/README.md

-Port of ConvNet to Java
+Port of ConvNetJS to Java